-How to calculate a home insurance estimate
+How to calculate home insurance

-1. Estimate your dwelling coverage
+1. Estimate your coverage amounts

 Other than dwelling, your insurance coverages have a mostly minimal impact on your insurance premiums, especially if you opt for the default coverage amounts.
 But it’s important to understand how each coverage is calculated and opt for higher limits if your situation calls for it.

-Other structures: Covers damage to buildings on your property that aren’t directly attached to the home, such as garages, sheds, fences, and carports.
-This coverage is usually 10% of your dwelling coverage limit by default.
+Buildings on your property that aren’t directly attached to your home, such as garages, sheds, fences, and carports | Usually set at 10% of your dwelling coverage limit by default | Determine how much it would cost to rebuild any outdoor structures on your property | |

-Additional living expenses: Helps cover hotel stays, dining out, dry cleaning, and other additional living expenses when you’re unable to stay at your house after a covered loss.
-This coverage is typically set at 20% of your dwelling limit by default.
+Hotel stays, dining out, dry cleaning, and other additional living expenses when you’re unable to stay at your house after a covered loss | Usually set at 20% of your dwelling coverage limit by default | Consider the risk of your home being so badly damaged in a natural disaster that you need to move elsewhere while it’s being repaired, and set higher limits for the greater likelihood of this happening | |

-2. Consider your home’s location
+2. Consider your home’s location & other characteristics

 4. Choose a policy deductible